 Doing Taxes by Yourself?
 Follow Our 10 Tips for an Easy Filing

 Can I file my tax return by myself?
 You bet.
 If you’re a novice at doing your taxes by yourself, and are afraid you’ll mess things up, don’t despair.
 Or maybe you’ve been using a high priced accounting firm and aren’t sure what to do.
 We have the solution designed for you to breeze right through.
 The following 10 tips will help to get you started on the right path.
 You’ll learn how to do taxes yourself step-by step.

 1. Make sure you know when the deadlines are

-If you plan on sending them in by mail, and we do not recommend this, make sure they are postmarked by that date.
-Due to the IRS staffing problems and the recurring problems with the postal service, we recommend using certified mail so that you have a receipt.
+If you plan on sending them in by mail, we do not recommend this.
+Make sure they are postmarked by that date.
+Due to the IRS staffing problems and the recurring problems with the postal service, we recommend using certified mail.
+Hang onto the receipt.

 As you are probably aware, filing deadlines were extended due to Covid for 2020 returns.
 Some states even extended dates for payments to July.
 As of this date, we’re not aware of any plans to extend the date for filing 2021 tax returns in 2022.
 Stay tuned, however, because things change rather quickly.

 Keep an eye out as well in your state of residence.
 They may or may not stick with the April 15 filing date to coincide with the IRS.

 2. If doing taxes by yourself, make sure you actually need to file